eucalyptus/architecture/features/object-storage/docs/scalable_walrus.md

 OSG->OSP:
 * Any API, but must support CRUD operations on objects and buckets

+## Functional Design
+The OSG(s) handle *all* client requests.
+Any client wishing to use Eucalyptus for Object Storage should be configured to connect to the OSG(s) using Eucalyptus user credentials and the S3 API.
+The OSP is unknown to the end-user and should be considered an internal component of Eucalyptus.

+General request flow:
+* User request enters OSG via S3 API.
+* Request is mapped to internal bucket/key names for dispatch to OSP
+* Request to OSP is configured and dispatched to OSP from OSG by OSP client running in the OSG.
+* OSP returns result to OSG
+* OSG maps result as needed and returns result to user as an S3 API response

+TODO: Add Basic Object GET/PUT Design
+TODO: Add Versioning Design
+TODO: Add Bucket Lifecycle Design
+TODO: Add provider designs

+## OSG Dependencies
+OSG depends on:
+* Eucalyptus IAM/Accounts
+* Eucalyptus persistence/db

 ## OSG internal Metadata
 Persistence Context/DB: 'eucalyptus_osg' database
 * Objects - com.eucalyptus.objectstorage.ObjectEntity class, 'objects' table
 * Buckets - com.eucalyptus.objectstorage.Bucket class, 'buckets' table
 * Parts - com.eucalyptus.objectstorage.PartEntity class, 'parts' table
 * Bucket LifecycleRules - com.eucalyptus.objectstorage.BucketLifecycleRule class, 'lifecycle_rules' table.
+* ObjectEntity and PartEntity have a FK dependency on Bucket

+###Entity states
+ObjectEntity: creating, extant, mpu-pending, deleting
+PartEntity: creating, extant, deleting
+Bucket: creating, extant, deleting

+'creating' -> Entity has been initialized and persisted by OSG and the operation is in progress.
+Non-terminal state 'extant' -> Entity was successfully created and is available to users.
+'mpu-pending' -> Multipart Upload, for ObjectEntity records to indicate the presence of a valid uploadId but the MPU upload has not been completed or aborted
+'deleting' -> Entity is marked for deletion.
+It is no longer visible to users via the API.
+This is persisted to allow asynchronous cleanup on failure conditions as needed

 ## OSG Security Considerations
 ### Credential Management for OSPs